Skip to content

 This class inherits the DOG class using m=2.

-Source code in pycwt/mothers.py
+Source code in src/pycwt/mothers.py

 class MexicanHat(DOG):